 The importance of saturated fat

-From the very beginning a baby is introduced to a high concentration of fat in their diet.
+From the very beginning a baby is introduced to a high concentration of saturated fat in their diet.
 Human breast milk contains 1.3 grams of fat and .6 grams of saturated fat per ounce.
 "Fat and cholesterol are very important components in human milk.
 In fact, the milk from a healthy mother has about 50 to 60 percent of its energy (kilocalories) as fat.
 The cholesterol in human milk supplies an infant with close to six times the amount most adults consume from their food."

 Why we need saturated fat in our diet

 Americans have been led to believe that the healthiest diet is one low in saturated fat.
 But despite a monumental shift away from animal fat, the incidence of heart disease, cancer, obesity and type II diabetes has skyrocketed.
 The problem is that we've gotten away from cooking and eating the way our grandparents did, with whole foods, real butter, lard as well as grains that haven't been overly processed and stripped of nutrients.

 How the saturated fat myth started in the United States